-Near-infrared (NIR) spectroscopy is an effective method with qualitative and quantitative applications.
+Near-infrared (NIR) spectroscopy is an analytical method with qualitative and quantitative applications.
 A NIR spectrometer measures overtones and combination tones of molecular vibrations in the infrared range.
-The obtained data can be used to for example determine substance concentrations and identify raw materials.
+The obtained data can be used to, for example, determine substance concentrations and identify raw materials.

 - Fast turnaround times

 Near-infrared spectroscopy (NIRS) is a method that uses light between the visible and infrared wavelength ranges (approximately 800 – 2500 nm) and measures the absorption of light as a function of wavelength.
 The near-infrared light that interacts with the sample has specific wavelengths that are absorbed based on certain chemical bonds (e.g. C-H, O-H, S-H, and N-H) being present in the sample.

 NIR spectroscopy is suitable for examining both irregular surfaces, such as food and feed, and more carefully prepared samples, such as pharmaceuticals.
 NIRS is a quick and low-cost method, with the capability of analyzing hundreds of samples in a day with very little running costs.
 The data from a single NIR spectroscopy run can be used to predict several different results.

 Near-infrared spectroscopy is based on the use of electromagnetic radiation.
 A diffraction grating is used to separate light into desired wavelengths.
 This light is then directed at the sample, and the light scattered off and blasted through the sample is collected by a special diode array detector that measures its transmittance and absorbance.
 A reflectance spectrum is then created to present the obtained data.
 The transmitted and absorbed light depends on the composition of the sample.